Half Nelson (TV series)

-Half Nelson is a short-lived American detective comedy-drama series starring Joe Pesci that aired on NBC from March 24 until May 10, 1985.
+Half Nelson is an American detective comedy-drama series starring Joe Pesci that aired on NBC from March 24 until May 10, 1985.
 The pilot episode starred Hollywood actor Rod Taylor.

 Premise

 Rocky Nelson is a former New York City cop who moved to Beverly Hills, where he got a job at a private security service for the rich and famous, while attempting to make it as an actor.
 In addition to guarding celebrities, he also helps solve crimes.